-With over 244 million international migrants living around the world today, there is a growing need for certified translation services and medical records to be translated.
+With over 244 million international migrants living around the world today and the recent worldwide outbreak of the Coronavirus (Covid-19) there is a rapidly growing need for certified translation services and medical records and other medical documents to be professionally translated.

 It is important that health care professionals communicate effectively in order to treat patients.

 Medical workers that speak a different language to their patients are at risk of mistreating patients because the medical history or complaint of the patient can be interpreted incorrectly or not understood at all.

 It is a problem faced by medical practitioners all over the world.